-BTS targets a growing 10 billion USD global market with 1 percent market share
+▶BTS targets 10 billion USD global market with 1 percent market share

-The total US corporate learning market grew faster in 2013 than it did in 2012.
-The market for Learning & Development related services increased 15 (12) percent to USD 81.5 billion in 2013 (including salaries to companies' internal training resources), according to a Bersin by Deloitte industry report (The Corporate Learning Factbook 2014).
+The total US corporate learning market continued to grow in 2012.
+The market for Learning & Development related services increased 12 percent to USD 71 billion in 2012 (including salaries to companies' internal training resources).
+Of this, spending on products and services from external providers increased to 16 percent of total training budgets, up from 12 percent in 2009, according to a key Bersin & Associates corporate learning industry report.

 US based companies spend approximately 30 percent of their L&D budgets in BTS core competence areas; corporate learning services for executives, managers and sales organizations.
-The size of this segment is estimated by BTS to exceed USD 10 billion globally, which means that BTS has a global market share of approximately 1 percent.
+The size of this segment is estimated by BTS to exceed USD 10 billion globally, which means that BTS has a global market share of approximately

-The US corporate Learning and Development services market has shown healthy, continuous growth since the decline in 2009.
-The average growth since 2009 has been in excess of 8 percent.
-The corporate learning and development market is cyclical with sensitivity to recessions.
-The market in rapidly growing developing economies - such as East Asia, Brazil and Mexico - is estimated to grow significantly faster.
+The US market has, over a longer time period, grown 4-5 percent per year on average and the market is cyclical with sensitivity to recessions.
+The market in rapidly growing developing economies - such as east Asia, Brazil and Mexico - is estimated to grow significantly faster.

-A more complex business environment demands a more flexible leader complex, and that complexity will only grow.
+A more complex business environment demands a more flexible leader

+Global forces are reshaping the future of business and society.
+The majority of CEOs find today's economic environment challengingly complex, and that complexity will only grow.
 The best performing companies according to the IBM study, "Capitalizing on Complexity: Insights from the Global Chief Executive Officer," are able to act in the face of uncertainty and complexity.